Identifying and Managing Fungal Infections

 3. Treatment Methods

 Treating fungal infections in TSW can be tricky because anti-fungal medication is an irritant to TSW skin.
 This means that while the anti-fungal medication heals the fungal infection, it can cause a flare on your TSW skin.
-However it is pertinent that the fungal infection is first treated before your TSW can heal.
+It is important NOT to introduce any fungal medication to the skin until it is at a stage where it is no longer flaking.

 Antifungal creams such as Daktarin (Minconazole), Canesten (Clotrimazole) can be applied topically to the affected areas.
 Creams are more suitable for smaller patches of fungal infections.
 When applied to TSW skin, it can cause a reaction because these creams are meant to kill fungal and thus are irritants to the skin.
 Of all fungal medications, creams are the most irritating to TSW skin as they are applied directly to the skin and usually contain moisturising ingredients e.g. paraffin.